ihaseebkhan/web-scraping-and-data-analysis/README.md

 How to run the code:

-1)"python -m pip install -r Requirements.txt" all the required packages in Requirement.txt file.
+1) "python -m pip install -r Requirements.txt" all the required packages in Requirement.txt file.
-2)Change directory using "cd ...\web scraping\imdb".
+2) Change directory using "cd ...\web scraping\imdb".
-3)For data collection from IMDB and storing in a .csv file write "python main.py".
+3) For data collection from IMDB and storing in a .csv file write "python main.py".
-4)For drawing graphs write "python graphs.py".
+4) For drawing graphs write "python graphs.py".
-5)To list average earnings write "python list.py".
+5) To list average earnings write "python list.py".

 Python version used = Python 3.7.7